We’re proud to announce the fourth annual Top Private Equity Innovators with the 2025 BluWave Awards*.

 While the pandemic accustomed companies to remote workforces, there’s value in having your financial leader on-site, even for a few days a week.

-If you’re considering someone who’s out-of-market, confirm early on that they’re willing to work from your office for the majority of the assignment if this is important to you.
+If you’re considering someone who’s out-of-market, confirm early on that they’re willing to work from your office for most of the assignment if this is important to you.

 While less of a concern for temporary assignments, beware of candidates who routinely spent only a year or two in full-time roles.